ccn-ccn/MyNetworkSocial/README.md

 ### **💸 Direct Crypto Monetization**
 * Instant Settlements:
-  * Direct wallet to wallet transactions via stablecoins
+  * Direct wallet to wallet transactions
 * Creators can:
    * Sell subscriptions to private channels
    * Sell music, videos, merchandise, and more